Titan Mare Explorer: Target

 TiME's launch would have been with an Atlas V 411 rocket during 2016 and arriving to Titan in 2023.
-The target lake is Ligeia Mare (78°N, 250°W).
+The target lake was Ligeia Mare (78°N, 250°W).
 It is one of the largest lakes of Titan identified to date, with a surface area of about ~100000 km2.
 The backup target is Kraken Mare.

 Science objectives

 The Titan Mare Explorer would undergo a 7-year simple interplanetary cruise with no flyby science.
 Some science measurements would be made during entry and descent, but data transmissions would begin only after splashdown.
 The science objectives of the mission are: